 Graduate Student Committee (GSC) is a closed group of students (2 members per class) who act as liaisons between the students and the department administration.
 Their main function is to provide a safe, positive, and fulfilling environment for students.
 They often work behind the scenes to enhance the department by creating programs or events.

 The UMN Chapter of the Materials Research Society (MRS) furthers graduate-level materials research in CEMS.
-In particular, MRS actively collaborates with CEMS Women's Group and CEMS COGS to coordinate the Professional Development luncheon seminars hosted 2-4 times per semester, co-sponsors a fall social event with CEMS graduate students and industrial recruiters from the Career Fair, facilitates student conference travel via travel grants, and organizes meetings between graduate students and industry recruiters.
+In particular, MRS actively collaborates with CEMS Women's Group and CEMS EVOC to coordinate the Professional Development luncheon seminars hosted 2-4 times per semester, co-sponsors a fall social event with CEMS graduate students and industrial recruiters from the Career Fair, facilitates student conference travel via travel grants, and organizes meetings between graduate students and industry recruiters.